genixpro/kwola/README.md

 selecting the next valid action and the target network evaluating it.
 Terminal transitions and next states with no valid action receive no bootstrap value.

-Automatic training starts only after the greater of `orchestration.minimum_traces_before_training` and one configured global batch (`training.batch_size * training.world_size`) of new traces has arrived.
-New traces determine the maximum number of duplicate-free updates in that invocation, while those updates sample from the entire frozen replay snapshot.
-A successful step persists the snapshot's trace-count high-water mark, so the same unchanged replay set cannot trigger training again.
-An explicit single-GPU `train-step` uses one local batch as its minimum.
+Automatic training requires at least one configured global batch (`training.batch_size * training.world_size`) in the replay buffer.
+Each fresh trace earns `training.replay_samples_per_new_trace` sample credits (eight by default); complete global batches consume those credits while sampling the entire frozen replay snapshot.
+Partial-batch credit and work deferred by the adaptive iteration cap persist for later training steps instead of being discarded.
+After startup, retained credit may continue training an unchanged replay snapshot until that earned work is exhausted.

 Current-state crops remain action-centred with configured jitter.
 Next-state crops are sampled randomly, retried until at least one valid action is visible, and fall back to an action-centred crop.
+Both default to the same dimensions.
+TraceNet uses mode-independent spatial GroupNorm, and inference blends overlapping training-sized tiles into full-viewport reward maps instead of applying crop-trained heads to the whole page in one pass.
 The default conservative-Q term (`training.losses.conservative_q = 0.1`, margin `0.1`) penalizes the
 highest valid action outside the demonstrated region when it exceeds the demonstrated Q value minus the margin; set its weight to `0` to disable it.